consoledotdev/home/content/podcast/s02e02-security-thomas-ptacek-fly.io.md

 because it's the best possible editor and then use Tramp because Tramp is amazing.

-**David Mytton:** You partially answered my second question, which is what is your current tech setup?
+**David:** You partially answered my second question, which is what is your current tech setup?
 Hardware and software that you're using on your daily driver?

-**Thomas Ptacek:**  I have a MacBook.
+**Thomas:**  I have a MacBook.
 It runs Emacs and it runs terminal Windows.
 It could be any MacBook.
 It would be just fine for me.
 So, I'm typing right now on a 2018 Intel, 15 inch MacBook.
 And my keyboard reads Q, W, 6, B, T,
 Y. I've gradually harvested keys from other computers that I have in my office